RAPID: Collabortive Research: What Makes Lay/Expert Collaborations Succeed?

 Name of Nonfederal Sponsors: Mary Queen of Vietnam Community Development Corporation

-Project Topic: Disaster response, Education, Food, Health and medicine, Social science,
+Fields of Science: Disaster response, Education, Food, Health and medicine, Social science,

 Intended Outcomes: Programmatic, Research development, Civic and community,